PeaQew/MidiNoteVisualizerAE/README.md

 - When everything is set-up, hit `Create` and let it do its thing!

 ## The Workflow
-This script will produce a bunch of compositions, two for each MIDI file and one called 'MidiMaster'.
+This script will produce a bunch of compositions, two for each MIDI file and one called "MidiMaster".
 The reason there are two compositions for each file is so that we can scroll all the notes (shape layers) effectively.
 The compositions that handle the scrolling of the notes are prefixed with an underscore, which makes them appear at the top of the list.
 Now, there are two general workflows you can follow:

-1: Put all 'scroller compositions' into a single composition... and there you go!
+1: Put all "scroller compositions" into a single composition... and there you go!
 This might be a little hard on your computer though, so this is not the workflow I recommend unless you own a strong machine.

 2: My recommended approach is to render out all of the compositions first (the ones that are neatly prefixed with an underscore) and then bringing them back into After Effects.
 This will significantly improve performance and reliably work even on lower end machines.